 If your dog likes to play with sand,

-Take care not to eat it: some dogs get to ingest large amounts of sand to the point that veterinary care is needed.
-If, on the other hand, he likes to play on the beach digging holes, pay attention so that no one hurts himself and plugs the hole before returning home.
+If, on the other hand, he likes to play on the beach digging holes.
+Pay attention so that no one hurts himself and plugs the hole before returning home.

 Tips for going with your dog to the beach.
 A bath with fresh water will help remove the remains of salt and sand and help protect the skin and hair.